 Florida is well known for many family friendly vacation spots.
 One of my favorites is the Everglades National Park.
 This park is the third largest in the lower 48 (behind Death Valley and Yosemite National Parks) and has such a variety of plant and animal species that a walk through this “river of grass” really feels like you’ve stepped back in time!
 Whenever friends and family visit Florida, they always want to explore this amazing national treasure and designated World Heritage Site.
-Of course, they want to see alligators and we always do!
+Of course, they want to see alligators and we always do, too!
 There are park access points on Florida’s Gulf Coast near Everglades City and also on the east coast near Miami in Homestead and Key Largo.
+Time to explore the Florida Everglades with kids!

 Coming to the Everglades from the west?
 Check out these kid friendly hotel reviews in Southwest Florida.